RuslanKuzmin1991/WeatherSDK/WeatherSDK/README.md

 a.
 Presenting a UIViewController (UIKit):

-The presentWeatherViewController(forCity:) method returns a UIViewController that can be presented or pushed onto a navigation stack.
+The presentWeatherViewController(forCity: withApiKey: andDelegate:) method returns a UIViewController that can be presented or pushed onto a navigation stack.

-let weatherVC = weatherSDK.presentWeatherViewController(forCity: "Munich")
+let weatherVC = presentWeatherViewController(forCity: "Munich",
+                               withApiKey: "your-api-key",
+                               andDelegate: WeatherDelegate()))
 self.present(weatherVC, animated: true, completion: nil)

 Alternatively, if using a UINavigationController:

-let weatherVC = weatherSDK.presentWeatherViewController(forCity: "Munich")
+let weatherVC = presentWeatherViewController(forCity: "Munich",
+                                            withApiKey: "your-api-key",
+                                            andDelegate: WeatherDelegate()))
 self.navigationController?.pushViewController(weatherVC, animated: true)

 b.
 Embedding a SwiftUI View:

-If you are using SwiftUI, you can present the weather view using presentWeatherView(forCity:), which returns a some View.
+If you are using SwiftUI, you can present the weather view using presentWeatherView(forCity: withApiKey: andDelegate:), which returns a some View.

 import SwiftUI
 import WeatherSDK

 struct ContentView: View {
-    var weatherSDK = WeatherSDKEntity(withApiKey: "your-api-key", andDelegate: MyWeatherDelegate())

     var body: some View {
         NavigationView {
-            weatherSDK.presentWeatherView(forCity: "Munich")
+            presentWeatherView(forCity: "Munich",
+                               withApiKey: "your-api-key",
+                               andDelegate: WeatherDelegate())
             .navigationTitle("Weather in Munich")
         }
     }
 }